-For this example, assume that the rack is empty and you want to create a system that contains the following components:
+In the following example, assume that the rack is empty and you want to create a system that contains the following components:

-Four SAN Volume Controllers named SVC1, SVC2, SVC3 and SVC4.

-- One master console - Two uninterruptible power supply units named uninterruptible power supply 1 and uninterruptible power supply 2 - One Ethernet hub named Ethernet hub 1.
-For this example, it is assumed that the hub is one EIA unit high. - Two fibre channel switches named FC switch 1 and FC switch 2.
-For this example, it is assumed that each switch is one EIA unit high. - RAID controllers named RAID controller 1, RAID controller 2, RAID controller 3, RAID controller 4.
+- Four SAN Volume Controllers named SVC1, SVC2, SVC3 and SVC4. - One master console. - · Two uninterruptible power supply units named uninterruptible power supply 1 and uninterruptible power supply 2. - · One Ethernet hub named Ethernet hub 1.
+For this example, it is assumed that the hub is one EIA unit high. - Two fibre-channel switches named FC switch 1 and FC switch 2.
+In this example, each switch is one EIA unit high. - RAID controllers named RAID controller 1, RAID controller 2, RAID controller 3, RAID controller 4.

-Your completed chart might look like the following:
+Your completed chart might look like Table 2:

-Table 5.
+Table 2.
 Sample of completed hardware location chart